iterative/dvc.org/content/blog/2022-07-05-serving-models-with-mlem.md

 ```

 This is so that the metadata is in your repo and ready to use with other MLEM
 commands.
-Now we can finally take the model file and ship it to production.
+Now we can finally take the model file and ship it to production!

-## Serve the model to production
+## Deploy the model to production

 There are a couple of ways you can do this with MLEM:

-- Serve the model with [FastAPI](https://fastapi.tiangolo.com/)
+- Serve the model with [FastAPI](https://fastapi.tiangolo.com/).
-- Create a Python package
+- Create a Python package (and use or distribute it).

 _Note:_ There is an experimental option to
 [deploy the model directly to Heroku](https://mlem.ai/doc/get-started/deploying)